jbuchermn/pywm/README.md

 ### Install

-Compilation is handled by meson and started automatically via pip:
+Compilation is handled by meson and started automatically via pip (you need to install prerequisites first):

 ```
 pip3 install git+https://github.com/jbuchermn/pywm